ShamimRabby/eth-vanity-crystalsea/README.md

 - ETH_Address.txt: Create this file and list your Ethereum addresses, one per line.
 The script will read from this file to generate referrals.
 - eth_addresses_and_refs.txt: This file will be automatically created and updated by the script, storing generated ETH addresses and their corresponding referral links.
 ---
+Script Details

+Key Functions
+- setup_driver: Configures ChromeDriver with headless and incognito options.

+- check_url_availability: Checks URL connectivity with retry attempts.

+- generate_eth_vanity_address: Generates a new ETH address.

+- submit_eth_to_crystalsea: Submits ETH addresses to CrystalSea with a given referral link.

+- save_eth_and_refer: Saves generated ETH address and referral link to eth_addresses_and_refs.txt.

+Graceful Exit:
+To stop the script at any time, press Ctrl+C. This will exit the script smoothly and display the message:

+(Process interrupted by user.
+Exiting gracefully.)

+---
+Notes and Troubleshooting

+- Headless Mode: The script runs in headless mode by default.
+To observe actions visually, set headless=False in setup_driver.

+- Referral Link Format: Make sure referral links are correctly formatted in eth_addresses_and_refs.txt as https://crystalsea.org/?refer=<code>.

+- SSL and Network Issues: If network issues arise, retry the connection or use the check_url_availability function.
+---
 ## Important Notes
 [!CAUTION] This script interacts with web services.
 Ensure you comply with the terms of service of the websites you're interacting with.